 33 Things To Do with Los Angeles Babies Before They Turn 1

-Baby's first year is a collection of memories waiting to happen—for Mom and Dad, anyway!
-Los Angeles is the best place on earth to raise kids, and it’s filled with magical moments you can start enjoying with children the moment they’re born.
-There are world-class museums and restaurants and entertainment will make your kiddo quite the aficionado from a very young age, and living in LA means (almost) never being trapped indoors with a fussy baby.
+Los Angeles is the best place on earth to raise kids, and it’s filled with magical moments and places you can enjoy with children.
+World-class museums, restaurants, and entertainment will make your kiddo quite the cultured connoisseur from a very young age.
+Plus, living in LA means (almost) never being trapped indoors with a fussy baby.
 Here are our favorite ways to introduce your little Angeleno to the joys of SoCal living.
+Pack a diaper bag, sling a stroller in the back of the car, keep this checklist handy, and explore LA, baby-style.

 OUR LATEST VIDEOS

-3. Baby’s first (little) theme park: Adventure City
+3. Adventure City

-This theme park bills itself as “a little theme park that’s big on fun,” which is a perfect description of this old-fashioned amusement park nestled between Disneyland and Knott’s Berry Farm.
-Babies 12 months and younger are admitted free; otherwise, general admission is the same price for all ages and is under $25.
-The park has quite a few rides gentle enough for a baby to enjoy (accompanied by an adult, of course).
 The scale of everything is small, and the Adventure City Express Train that circles the park is a great first ride for babies.
 There is also a carousel, Thomas the Tank Engine play area, and a petting zoo.
 Toddlers have even more options.
 Big kids won't find much to thrill them, except maybe for the best caramel apple I’ve ever had.
-(Babies are allowed their own food and formula; no other outside food is allowed).
+(Babies are allowed their food and formula; no other outside food is allowed).

 You can resist the mouse ears on a baby?
 Photo by Eduardo Merille/CC BY 2.0

 Once you’ve dipped your toes into the theme park waters, you might be ready for the granddaddy of all theme parks.
-Here’s why it’s actually a blast with babes in arms: Babies get in free, and there are plenty of fun ways to entertain them, from It's A Small World to their first lick of a first Dole Whip at the Enchanted Tiki Room.
+Here’s why it’s a blast with babes in arms: Babies get in free, and there are plenty of fun ways to entertain them, from It's A Small World to their first lick of a first Dole Whip at the Enchanted Tiki Room.
 Plus, you will treasure that picture of your little one wearing their first mouse ears.
 Check out our game plan for more details on baby’s first trip to the Magic Kingdom.

-5. Shop the farmers markets
+5. Farmers markets

-One day, completely out of ideas, I took my kid down to the Rose Bowl Riders in Hahamonga Watershed.
+One day, completely out of ideas, I took my kid to the Rose Bowl Riders in Hahamonga Watershed.
 Not only did we get to watch big kids ride, but we also got to meet and pet a ton more incredibly sweet horses who didn't seem to mind when my daughter yelled "NEIGH!" at them.
 It turned out to be a pretty good free show and a petting zoo.
 Speaking of petting zoos, there are several great ones near Los Angeles where even babies can get up close and personal with furry friends.

 7. Walk in a garden

-The LA Arboretum, Descanso Gardens, and The Huntington are all great, shady places with paved sidewalks to push a stroller and enjoy the sunshine!
 Flower gardens are where I taught my daughter to "sniff the flowers"—which I use as a way to get her to breathe and regulate when she's having big feelings.
 Tucked away in the sumptuous grounds of The Huntington is a little children’s garden with fountains and water misters to appeal to kids of all ages.
 Be sure to bring a change of clothes if you’ve got a new walker, as kids tend to get wet.

 8. Visit a farm

 Pick a day that isn't crazy hot for this outing, and then harvest the joy of pulling your little one around a farm in a wagon while you pick a variety of healthy treats for Baby to taste before bringing home for a fresh, farm-grown meal.
 While there are loads of farms within easy driving distance, my favorite is Underwood Farms.
-Here everyone under age two gets in free and the petting zoo makes a nice stop when the wagon loses its charms.

 9. Take a hike